Freskoko/CycleTrafficWeather/INF161report.md

 -----------------------------------

 - *Nightime*
-<p> From the months, a 0/1 coloumn that specificed if the hour is in the middle of the night (22-6)
+<p> From the months, a 0/1 column that specified if the hour is in the middle of the night (22-6)

 </p>
 Range: 0/1